najafriederike/judicial-autonomy-index/README.md

-## Iustitia’s Oracle:\
+## Iustitia’s Oracle: \
 ## Forecasting Political Regime Types by Measuring Judicial Independence

 ## Project Overview
-**Intro:**

-**Key Question:**
-Can the quality of de jure judicial independence predict the future of political regime types?
+This project explores whether the quality of de jure judicial independence predicts the future of political regime types using machine learning models.
+The aim of this project is twofold:

-**Goal:**
-- Create an Index: Develop an index to measure the level of judicial independence, based on 5 macro-indicators and 15 micro-indicators.
+1. Create an index: To develop an index to measure the level of judicial independence based on 5 macro and 15 micro indicators.
-- Machine Learning Model: Build a machine learning model to predict future political regime types and levels of democracy based on judicial independence levels, aiming to identify patterns and correlations that link judicial independence to trends in political regimes.
+2. Machine learning model: Build a machine learning model to predict future political regime types and levels of democracy based on levels of judicial independence, with the aim of identifying patterns and correlations that link judicial independence to trends in political regimes.

 ## Project Structure
 **How to explore this repository:**

-- data: contains raw and cleaned datasets in csv format
+- _data_: Contains raw and cleaned datasets in csv format
-- figures: contains all created visualizations
+- _figures_: Contains all created visualizations
-- notebooks: contains Jupyter notebooks with code for:
+- _notebooks_: Contains Jupyter notebooks with code for:
-  - data cleaning for V-Dem Dataset
+  - Data cleaning for V-Dem Dataset
-  - data cleaning Judicial Autonomy Dataset
+  - Data cleaning Judicial Autonomy Dataset
-  - merging both datasets,
+  - Merging both datasets,
-  - building Judicial Autonomy Index, incl. visualizations
+  - Building Judicial Autonomy Index, incl. visualizations
-  - model training K-Nearest Neighbors, incl. visualizations
+  - Model training K-Nearest Neighbors, incl. visualizations
-  - model training RandomForest, incl. visualizations
+  - Model training RandomForest, incl. visualizations
-- py-files: containing main functions used
+- _py-files_: Contains main functions used
-- slides: contains presentation slides for project overview
+- _slides_: Contains presentation slides for project overview
+- _yaml file_: Contains references for input and output data
+- _toml file_: Contains information about packages and other dependencies used
+- _README file_: Project description

 ## Datasets
 1. Varieties of Democracy (V-Dem): [Episodes of Regime Transformation (ERT) dataset] (https://github.com/vdeminstitute/ERT/tree/master)